 - Housing and rehabilitation of the equine victims of cruelty seizures

-- Emergency feed, hay, and supplements
+- Emergency and disaster support

 - Capital improvements, expansion programs, safety projects, and emergency repairs